nmgfrank/redminePlugin_redmineUpdater/README.md

 ####2.
 Create Issues

 The main steps of creating issues are generating csv file and import file info the module.
-There are also two ways to generate csv file: generate csv manually or by vba.

-#####2.1 Generate csv manually
+#####2.1 Generate csv
 (1) Edit Excel File

 First Line: Titles of data.
 They should be a one-to-one match between the titles in excel and the field name of redmine ticket.